HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="stylesheet-transfer-size.png",
   caption="Distribution of stylesheet transfer sizes per page.", description="A paired-column chart showing the 10th, 25th, 50th, 75th, and 90th percentile median values for the total weight of the stylesheets for a page.
 The numbers are as follows.
-10th percentile, 9 kilobytes on desktop and 6 kilobytes on mobile.
+10th percentile, 9 KB on desktop and 6 KB on mobile.
 25th percentile, 31 KB desktop and 27 KB mobile.
 50th percentile, 71 KB desktop and 66 KB mobile.
 75th percentile, 142 KB desktop and 135KB mobile.
 90th percentile, 257 KB desktop and 250 KB mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=900703452&format=interactive", sheets_gid="350963758", sql_file="stylesheet_kbytes.sql"
 ) }}

-Not every page was so constrained: the page with the greatest CSS weight loaded 64,628KB.
-The biggest mobile CSS weight seems positively svelte in comparison: only 17,823KB.
+Not every page was so constrained: the page with the greatest CSS weight loaded 64,628 KB.
+The biggest mobile CSS weight seems positively svelte in comparison: only 17,823 KB.

 As in 2020, it was found that page weight wasn’t significantly driven by preprocessors.
 17% of desktop pages and 16.5% of mobile pages included sourcemaps, up slightly from 15% last year.
 The consistent share of CSS including sourcemaps seems to indicate that the sourcemap share is due more to build tool usage than sourcemap adoption, as we would expect to see much bigger year-over-year changes to sourcemap usage otherwise.